Battery Storage Calculator Australia

 When Does Battery Storage Make Sense?

 Battery storage is most beneficial if you have time-of-use electricity tariffs, high evening usage, or want backup power during outages.
-With the new federal rebate, batteries are now more affordable than ever.
+Current federal support can reduce eligible battery costs, but payback still depends on usage and tariff details.

 Finding Your Electricity Rates